History of the New Orleans Saints: 2014–2015

 2014 was not a memorable year for the Saints.
-Despite being 2nd in total offense, they went 7–9, with most of the reason for the disappointing season coming from the defense, who ranked 31st in defense that year, turnovers, and inconsistency.
-They were eliminated from playoff contention after a 14–30 loss to their divisional rival Atlanta Falcons in the second-to-last week of the regular season.
+Despite being 2nd in total offense, they were near the bottom of the league defensively.
+The team finished 7-9 and were eliminated from playoff contention after a 30-14 loss to their divisional rival Atlanta Falcons in the second-to-last week of the regular season.

-2015 also proved to be a mostly forgettable year for the Saints.
-They finished 7–9 again mainly part to once again having one of the league's worst defenses.
+In 2015 they finished 7–9 again.

 2016: 50th season

 The Saints played their 50th season in 2016.
 Drew Brees threw for over 5,000 yards for the fifth time in his career.
 Brandin Cooks and Michael Thomas, the 47th overall pick in the 2016 NFL draft, both had over 1,000 yards receiving.
 Running back Mark Ingram II broke 1,000 yards rushing for the first time in his career.
 Despite having the top scoring offense in the league, the Saints finished 7–9 for the third consecutive year.
 This put them in place for the 11th overall pick in the 2017 NFL draft.